About UGA Extension

 The "College on Wheels" carried UGA Faculty and exhibits of interest across the state from 1908 through 1917.

-Although agriculture and society have changed dramatically during the past 90 years, the University of Georgia Cooperative Extension continues to fulfill its basic mission.
+Although agriculture and society have changed dramatically during the past 90 years, the University of Georgia Extension continues to fulfill its basic mission.

-The mission of UGA Cooperative Extension is to extend lifelong learning to the people of Georgia through unbiased, research-based education in agriculture, the environment, communities, youth and families.
+The mission of UGA Extension is to extend lifelong learning to the people of Georgia through unbiased, research-based education in agriculture, the environment, communities, youth and families.

 County Extension agents help keep farmers abreast of the latest agricultural technology, research and marketing strategies.
 Some agents help parents cope with the pressures of balancing home, work and children; others help keep families healthy with information on nutrition and food safety.